Cost of Wrongful Incarceration

 The State Drops the Charge

 When preparing their new case, the prosecution interviewed Staley.
 He confirmed that he lied at the original trial.
-Without Staley’s lie, the prosecution was unable to prove Burkart murdered Ledeau beyond a reasonable doubt.
+Without Staley’s false testimony, the prosecution was unable to prove Burkart murdered Ledeau beyond a reasonable doubt.
 They dropped the charges against him on December 29, 2017.
-Burkhart was released on September 14, 2018 after he completed a 10-year prison term for participating in a prison riot.
+Burkhart was released on September 14, 2018, after he completed a 10-year prison term for his involvement in a prison riot.
+He would not have been in the prison riot if he were not wrongfully incarcerated when it occurred; however, he does not minimize his participation.